Kpenguin03/SpaceGame/README.md

 {Move the rocket with the arrow keys and collect gems but dodge bombs and asteroids}

-{The purpose of this project are to demonstrate the abilities of Raylib library with the C# language}
+{The purpose of this project is to demonstrate the abilities of Raylib library with the C# language}

 [Software Demo Video](https://youtu.be/SQR_6Q9-l8w)